 - Knitted Glamour

-Outfit Idea: A powder purple knit sweater with puff sleeves and a white straight-legged pant.
+Outfit Idea: A powder purple knit sweater with puff sleeves and white straight-legged pants.

 - Feathered Embellishments

 More is less and less is more — choose your ideology this season and roll with it.
-Find feathered embellishments attached to tops, skirts, mini dresses, gowns and leather jackets.
+Find feathered embellishments attached to tops, skirts, mini dresses, gowns, and women’s leather jackets.
 An ode to the goth Victorian era, it only gets darker from here.